 a) Family, social, reduced focus on education/learning, financial (extra travel), time taken up to bring awareness to cause, time off of work, added stress.

-b) State the fact that home school is not prepared nor equipped/trained to provide him the supports he needs to achieve the reading levels he will need to be successful in school.
-This is clear given that he was sent to a demonstration school with a reading level well below his grade level.
+b) State the fact that home school is not prepared nor equipped/trained to provide him the supports your child needs to achieve the reading levels he will need to be successful in school.
+This is clear, given that your child was sent to a demonstration school with a reading level well below his grade level.
 COVID-19 forced your child to leave the residential school program causing your child undue stress and lack of focus on schoolwork.
 The contract that was originally signed by the provincial Demonstration School was not fulfilled and your child missed out on 14 weeks of the residential program.
 The Empower reading program did not continue and your child has regressed since March 12, 2020.

-e) SECOND YEAR STUDENTS: Your claim will be that the remainder of the school year was disruptive and full focus was not on the children and programming and your child was not able to focus as they were concerned about their future and the future of prospective students.
+e) SECOND YEAR STUDENTS: Your claim will be that the remainder of the school year was disruptive and full focus was not on the children and programming and your child was not able to focus as they were concerned about their future and the future of the demonstration schools.
 The last 4 months of the school year which is so important to finesse and fine tune skills and increase reading grade level to the max capable this year has been reduced.
 If high school student, you should claim the need for an additional semester in order to bring the child back up to the level they would have received having the full focus of the second year.
 Note your child’s reading level and the grade entering secondary school in the fall; for your child to be successful in his/he program, they need to be able to read advanced text.

-f) NEW APPLICANTS: Your claim will be on the need to have access to a demonstration school as your child has been denied the right to read due to the lack of specific, intensive remediation and supports at his/her home school.
+f) REJECTED APPLICANTS: Your claim will be on the need/right to have access to a demonstration school as your child has been denied the right to read due to the lack of specific, intensive remediation and supports at his/her home school.

 SECTION 10 - The Remedy You are Asking For

 Specialty boarding schools range from $56,000.00/yr to $160,000.00/yr without extra curricular activities, and transport.
 In order to ensure your child has access to this type of residential learning they would have to pay a significant amount of money; as the Province of Ontario has no other options for this type of immersed learning.
-If unable to complete the schooling at a Provincial Demonstration School, the family would have to relocate to center where school is located which means lodging, food, and transportation would need to be calculated based on 5 years of instruction needed.
-Not sure if the programs are as specific as Amethyst Demonstration School, thereby extending the time needed at the other education
+If unable to complete the schooling at a Provincial Demonstration School, the family would have to relocate to a center where school is located which means lodging, food, and transportation would need to be calculated based on 5 years of instruction needed.

 b) Non-Monetary Remedy